Regateiro/ATBCrafter/README.md

 ## Cons
 Since the application does not access the game's memory to obtain data about the craft, the application **requires the game to be focused** to work.
 It uses the game's textbox to perform actions, mouse button presses to begin crafts and takes screenshots to detect a craft's quality.
+Because of this, **this application only supports the PC version of FFXIV**.

-Therefore, it also requires some configuration before it can be used.
+Additionally, it also requires some configuration before it can be used.
 Fortunately, the configuration process only needs to be done once if the crafting log / crafting progress windows are not moved after the fact.

 ## Screenshots